'I can use my GIS skills to help a huge range of different industries...'

 ‘I took numerous Geology papers – including two week-long field trip based papers.
 These papers had us stationed at one of UC’s various field stations.
 A lot of hard work and a lot of fun was had on these trips.
 I also went on a number of day and overnight field trips with the Geography department.’

-‘My study has given me a broad background in various topics.
-As I’ve entered the workforce I have discovered areas that further interest me and used my existing skills to help expand my knowledge in these new areas,’ he says.
+‘My study gave me a broad background in various topics.
+As I’ve progressed through the professional environment I have discovered areas that further interest me and used my existing skills to help expand my knowledge in these new areas,’ he says.
 ‘You can chose to use GIS in conjunction with a range of other skills.
 It is both a tool and a discipline – and extremely versatile.’